-Name, Address and Age Officers Position(s) Held with Trust Term of Office (1) and Length of Time Served Principal Occupation(s) During Past 5 Years Steven J. Jensen 615 E. Michigan Street Milwaukee, WI 53202 Year of birth: 1957 Vice President, Chief Compliance Officer and AML Officer Since 2014 Senior Vice President, U.S. Bancorp Fund Services, LLC (2011 to present) Russell B. Simon 615 E. Michigan Street Milwaukee, WI 53202 Year of birth:1980 Treasurer and Principal Financial Officer Since 2014 Vice President, U.S. Bancorp Fund Services, LLC (2011 to present) Scott A. Resnick 615 E. Michigan Street Milwaukee, WI 53202 Year of birth: 1983 Secretary Since 2019 Assistant Vice President, U.S. Bancorp Fund Services, LLC (2018-present); Associate, Legal & Compliance, PIMCO (2012-2018)
+Name, Address and Age Position(s) Held with Trust Term of Office (1) and Length of Time Served Principal Occupation(s) During Past 5 Years Officers Steven J. Jensen Vice President, Since 2014 Senior Vice President, U.S. Bancorp Fund 615 E. Michigan Street Chief Compliance Services, LLC (2011 to present) Milwaukee, WI 53202 Officer and AML Year of birth: 1957 Officer Russell B. Simon Treasurer and Since 2014 Vice President, U.S. Bancorp Fund 615 E. Michigan Street Principal Financial Services, LLC (2011 to present) Milwaukee, WI 53202 Officer Year of birth:1980 Scott A. Resnick Secretary Since 2019 Assistant Vice President, U.S. Bancorp 615 E. Michigan Street Fund Services, LLC (2018 - present); Milwaukee, WI 53202 Associate, Legal & Compliance, PIMCO Year of birth: 1983 (2012-2018)

-(1) Each Trustee serves an indefinite term; however, under the terms of the Board's retirement policy, a Trustee shall retire at the end of the calendar year in which he or she reaches the age of 75 (this policy does not apply to any Trustee serving at the time the policy was adopted).
-Each officer serves an indefinite term until the election of a successor.

-(2) The Trust is comprised of numerous series managed by unaffiliated investment advisers.
+- (1) Each Trustee serves an indefinite term; however, under the terms of the Board's retirement policy, a Trustee shall retire at the end of the calendar year in which he or she reaches the age of 75 (this policy does not apply to any Trustee serving at the time the policy was adopted).
+Each officer serves an indefinite term until the election of a successor. - (2) The Trust is comprised of numerous series managed by unaffiliated investment advisers.
 The term "Fund Complex" applies only to the Fund.
-The Fund does not hold itself out as related to any other series within the Trust for purposes of investment and investor services, nor does it share the same investment advisor with any other series.

-(3) "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended, (that is, "public companies") or other investment companies registered under the 1940 Act.

-(4) The Trustees of the Trust who are not "interested persons" of the Trust as defined under the 1940 Act ("Independent Trustees").

-(5) Mr. Kashmerick is an "interested person" of the Trust as defined by the 1940 Act.
+The Fund does not hold itself out as related to any other series within the Trust for purposes of investment and investor services, nor does it share the same investment advisor with any other series. - (3) "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended, (that is, "public companies") or other investment companies registered under the 1940 Act. - (4) The Trustees of the Trust who are not "interested persons" of the Trust as defined under the 1940 Act ("Independent Trustees"). - (5) Mr. Kashmerick is an "interested person" of the Trust as defined by the 1940 Act.
 Mr. Kashmerick is an interested Trustee of the Trust by virtue of the fact that he is an interested person of U.S. Bancorp Fund Services, LLC, the Fund's administrator, fund accountant, and transfer agent.